 - There's no need to include a purchase menu sprite in the templates.
 These must be supplied in separate files according to #3795.

 - Please do also make the purchase menu sprites when templating a vehicle.

 List of sprites to be templated:

 - Steamers from attached png below

-#4 Updated by Transportman almost 2 years ago
+#4 Updated by Transportman about 2 years ago